Nigersaurus: Palaeoenvironment

-Nigersaurus is known from the Elrhaz Formation of the Tegama Group in an area called Gadoufaoua, located in Niger.
+Nigersaurus is known from the Elrhaz Formation of the Tegama Group in an area of the Ténéré Desert called Gadoufaoua, located in Niger.
 It is one of the most commonly found vertebrates in the formation.
 The Elrhaz Formation consists mainly of fluvial sandstones with low relief, much of which is obscured by sand dunes.
 The sediments are coarse- to medium-grained, with almost no fine-grained horizons.
-Nigersaurus lived in what is now Niger about 115 to 105 million years ago, during the Aptian and Albian ages of the mid-Cretaceous.
+Nigersaurus lived in what is now Niger about 120 to 112 million years ago, during the Aptian and Albian ages of the mid-Cretaceous.
 It likely lived in habitats dominated by inland floodplains (a riparian zone).

 After the iguanodontian Lurdusaurus, Nigersaurus was the most numerous megaherbivore.
 Other herbivores from the same formation include Ouranosaurus, Elrhazosaurus, and an unnamed titanosaur.
-It also lived alongside the theropods Kryptops, Suchomimus, and Eocarcharia, and a yet-unnamed noasaurid.
+Together, these compose one of the few associations of megaherbivores with a balance of sauropods and large ornithopods.
+It also lived alongside the theropods Kryptops, Suchomimus, Eocarcharia, and Afromimus.
 Crocodylomorphs like Sarcosuchus, Anatosuchus, Araripesuchus, and Stolokrosuchus also lived there.
 In addition, remains of a pterosaur, chelonians, fish, a hybodont shark, and freshwater bivalves have been found.
+The aquatic fauna consists entirely of freshwater inhabitants.